 Freight Broker Surety Bond

-Freight Broker Bonds, are for $10,000, otherwise known as a BMC-84, Transportation Broker Bond, Property Broker Bond, Truck Broker Bond, or ICC Bond is required to be filed with the Federal Motor Carrier Safety Administration, FMCSA, in order to register as a property broker.
+Freight Broker Bonds, are for $10,000, otherwise known as a BMC-84, Transportation Broker Bond, Property Broker Bond, Truck Broker Bond, ICC Broker Bond or ICC Bond is required to be filed with the Federal Motor Carrier Safety Administration, FMCSA, in order to register as a property broker.
 A BMC-85 trust fund agreement may be used instead of filing a BMC-84 Bond.

 FMCSA REGISTRATION REQUIREMENTS – Broker of Freight

-Freight Broker Bond requirements
+Freight Broker Bond Requirements

 In addition to filing the appropriate form in the OP-1 series, all applicants for motor carrier, forwarder, and broker authorities must have specific insurance and legal process agent documents on file before the FMCSA will issue the actual authorities.
 The required filings vary, based on the types of registrations involved.
 Below is a list of pre-registration forms, followed by an explanation of which types of registrants are subject to filing those forms.
 Liability and cargo insurance forms must be submitted directly by the home office of the insurance company furnishing the coverage.
 The FMCSA does not furnish copies of insurance forms.